robbievanleeuwen/minimal-mistakes/_posts/2018-06-13-multiphysics-epoxy-resins.md

 #### Material Degradation

 The purpose of the degradation model is to relate the current state of the epoxy resin to its current material properties.
 The relevant material properties of the epoxy resin are assumed to be constant in the glassy and rubbery states, and are linearly interpolated based on the degree of glass transition $$\zeta$$ in the mixed state.
-The state dependent material properties is generalised as follows:
+The state dependent material properties are generalised as follows:

 $$
 \Theta (\zeta) = (1-\zeta) \Theta^\text{gla} + \zeta \Theta^\text{rub}